SlamMate/vSLAM-on-FrodoBots-2K/README.md

 # vSLAM on FrodoBots-2K
 FrodoBots-2K is an exciting dataset.
 We'll provide details on how to use it for visual SLAM.
 This toolkit accompanies our dataset paper https://arxiv.org/abs/2407.05735v1, and we will keep updating it to make the process easier.

-markdown
-Copy code
-# vSLAM on FrodoBots-2K
-FrodoBots-2K is an exciting dataset.
-We'll provide details on how to use it for visual SLAM.
-This toolkit accompanies our dataset paper https://arxiv.org/abs/2407.05735v1, and we will keep updating it to make the process easier.

 ## Table of Contents
 - [vSLAM on FrodoBots-2K](#vslam-on-frodobots-2k)
   - [1.
 SLAM Setup (Using ORBSLAM3 as an Example)](#1-slam-setup-using-orbslam3-as-an-example)